Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 Thing is, I doubt this limit would do much to most people anyways.
 The limit for the RX 6900 XT is 3GHz, and I imagine it is going to take some insane effort and cooling to hit it anyways, so I won't worry too much about the said limit.

 ## The RDNA3 Hotspot issue
 After the launch of RDNA3, buyers of AMD's Reference cards complained their card's hotspot temperature could shoot up to 110C after putting any load on the card.
-After some journalist and overclockers investigated, the issue appears to stem from a vapor chamber design flaw, causing the liquid to unable to circulate back to the GPU after condensation.
+After some journalists and overclockers investigated, the issue appears to stem from a vapor chamber design flaw, causing the liquid to unable to circulate back to the GPU after condensation.

 This appears to be specific to the Reference cards, so I suggest you buying a card from an AIB, like Asus or Sapphire, just to name a few.